SpockBauru/LightmapProbeGrid/addons/lightmap_probe_grid/README.md

 LightmapProbeGrid is an extension for [Godot Engine](https://godotengine.org/) that helps on the demanding task of placing Lightmap Probes where LightmapGI fails to do it.

-**Disclaimer:** If you are getting the error `scene/3d/lightmap_gi.cpp:529 - Inconsistency found in triangulation...` is because [Godot Issue 82642](https://github.com/godotengine/godot/issues/82642) which cause probes to not be connected correctly and inconsistencies on character lighting.
+**Disclaimer:** If you are getting the error `scene/3d/lightmap_gi.cpp:529 - Inconsistency found in triangulation...` is because [Godot Issue 82642](https://github.com/godotengine/godot/issues/82642) which cause probes to not be connected correctly resulting in inconsistencies on character lighting.

 # Index
  * [How to install](#how-to-install)